 OSAC Hosts First-Ever Women in Security Forum

-OSAC hosted its first forum for a group growing in ranks within the security industry: women.
+OSAC hosted its first forum for women within the security industry.

 Held just prior to OSAC’s 32nd State Department’s Diplomatic Security Service Annual Briefing, the Women in Security Forum drew more than 200 attendees from around the globe to network and to hear three dynamic speakers.